padmick/tomorrowlandwiki/summer/global_journey.md

 - Surprise package

 # **Train packages**
-Global Journey offers you Train Packages with trains departing from our neighbouring countries.
+Global Journey offers you Train Packages with trains departing from our neighboring countries.
 Travel together with the People of Tomorrow to unite at Tomorrowland.

 **TRAIN PACKAGES INCLUDE:**